k5iogura/mAPe/README.md

 5. name list for ignored categories as `FmtNM` optionally
     such as 'coco.ignores'

-**To import nessesary files**
+**Setup nessesary files into mAPe/input/ directory**

-can import image and GroundTruth files into input/ directory.
+Import image and GroundTruth files into input/ directory.
 ` $ ./convert_gt_yolo.sh 5k.txt gt.txt`
   see input/ground-truth and input/images directories.

-can import inference result files into input/detection-results/ directory.
+Import inference result files into input/detection-results/ directory.
 ` $ ./convert_dr_yolo.sh dr.txt`
   see input/detection-results directory.

-**To convert json file to `FmtDR`**
+**Convert json file to `FmtDR` if need**
-If we got result of inference as json format we can convert it,
+If result of inference is as json format convert it,
   results of inference as json such as "coco_results.json".
   can get it by darknet detector valid command line with eval=coco keyword in coco.data file.
   see result/ directory of darknet.

 ` $ ./json2dr.py coco_results.json`

+**Get mAP estimation**
+` $ python main.py`